jaytee-padilla/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise I

-a) Constant O(n).
-As the size of the input increases, the runtime or space used will grow at the same rate. n remains the same value, only a's value if affected.
+a) O(n).
+The larger a's value is, the bigger the time complexity

-b) Polynomial O(n log n).
-The while loop nested in the for loop means 2 loops are happening for each element based on n's value.
+b) O(n log n).
+O(n) because of the for loop.
+O(log n) because j's value is doubled everytime the while loop is iterated (thereby cutting the time complexity of the while loop in half every iteration).

-c) Exponential O(n).
-The recursion triggers based on n (bunnies)
+c) O(n).
+The recursion triggers based on the size of n (bunnies)

 ## Exercise II
 1. Split the value of n in half